eclipsesource/tabris-decorators/README.md

 ## Injectors

-The `inject` decorators allow for simple dependency injection.
+`inject` and other related decorators allow for simple dependency injection.
 The type of the injection has to be a class, interfaces are not supported.
 However, classes can be used like interfaces in TypeScript, so most cases should be covered.

 ### @inject